 GE and RasGas embarked on the retrofit project in 2008.
 To fit RasGas site conditions and requirements, the project required the customization of the technology.
-To date, GE and RasGas have retrofitted seven Frame-6 and two Frame-7 gas turbines.
+To date, GE and RasGas have retrofitted seven Frame-6 emergency flaring.
+Such improvements require little capital investment, yet have the potential to yield emission reductions of as much as 10%.